 Unfortunately, there are a lot of ineffective sunscreens on the market today.
 In a recent Environmental Working Group report, 75% of the sunscreen products that they examined provided inadequate protection from the sun.
 Most sunscreens available today typically offer protection in the form of either a mineral sunscreen or a chemical sunscreen.
 Mineral sunscreens are made with zinc oxide and titanium dioxide.
 These minerals sit on the surface of your skin and physically reflect sunlight away from the skin.
 Chemical sunscreens work a bit differently and have caused concern amongst dermatologists and researchers.
 Instead of physically deflecting UV light away from the skin, chemical sunscreens absorb the UV radiation into the skin and dissipate the energy via a chemical reaction under the skin.
-Additionally, there is concern that chemical sunscreen ingredients can permeate the skin and cause hormone disruption and allergic reactions.
-Because of this, the EWG and most dermatologists recommend using mineral sunscreens instead of chemical sunscreens.
+Additionally, there is concern that chemical sunscreen ingredients can permeate into the bloodstream rather readily after minimal usage.
+Because of this, most dermatologists recommend using mineral sunscreens instead of chemical sunscreens.
 Common chemical sunscreen ingredients to avoid include oxybenzone (one of the worst offenders), avobenzone, octisalate, octocrylene, homosalate, and octinoxate.
 To learn more about organic sunscreens and how they work, jump to our Guide to Using Natural & Organic Sunscreens at the bottom of this page.

 For this 2018 top list of the best organic sunscreens, we reviewed hundreds of products to bring you the safest and most effective sunscreens we could find.
 This list is composed of entirely mineral-based organic sunscreens which use zinc oxide and titanium dioxide for active sun protection.
-Every organic sunscreen product on this list 1) contains organic + natural ingredients 2) does not contain chemical sunscreens and 3) avoids the use of harmful ingredients like such as parabens, PEG compounds, phthalates, formaldehydes, ethoxylated ingredients, petrochemicals, triclosan, TEA/DEA, and synthetic fragrances + colors.
-Additionally, all ingredients were thoroughly researched and checked against the Environmental Working Group’s Skin Deep® Cosmetics Database to ensure that they are safe for use.
-If you are searching for a tinted SPF organic sunscreen, then check out our list of Best Organic Face Moisturizers of 2018 and filter by “SPF.”
+Every organic sunscreen product on this list 1) contains organic + natural ingredients 2) does not contain chemical sunscreens and 3) avoids the use of ingredients like such as parabens, PEG compounds, phthalates, formaldehydes, ethoxylated ingredients, petrochemicals, triclosan, TEA/DEA, and synthetic fragrances + colors.
+If you are searching for a tinted SPF organic sunscreen, then check out our list of Best Organic Face Moisturizers of 2019 and filter by “SPF.”